Italian Conversation (daytime)

 With support from our expert tutor, the classes place an emphasis on listening and speaking, helping you to build your confidence, improve your pronunciation and increase your vocabulary, by enabling you to tackle a variety of everyday situations.

 The classes are an excellent supplement to any formal language classes you might be studying, but will also be useful to you if your language skills are a bit rusty, giving you the chance to reacquaint yourself with the language in a supportive and friendly environment.

-The booking terms and conditions should also be checked carefully before joining this class.
+You are advised to read the booking terms and conditions before joining this class.

 Progress through the course and textbook (if any) will depend on the group dynamics of the class.
 Students are advised not to buy any course books before the start of the course.

 Choosing the right language level is very important and we aim to make the process of deciding which is the right course level for you as simple as possible.

 If you have some experience in the language you wish to study please first review our course descriptions to try to identify the course level which should be most suitable for you.
 Especially if you are out of practice in a language, or have been out of formal education for a while, please be reasonably sure and realistic about your level of proficiency prior to proceeding with enrolment.

 If you do require course-level advice, our Italian Coordinator will happily assist you.
 Please contact Dr Sheila Lecoeur, email@example.com